-The Complaint brings forth claims for violations of the Securities Act of 1934 against Credit Suisse Group AG (“Credit Suisse,” the “Bank” or the “Company”), and certain of its senior executives.
+The Complaint brings forth claims for violations of the Securities Exchange Act of 1934 against Credit Suisse Group AG (“Credit Suisse,” the “Bank” or the “Company”), and certain of its senior executives.
 The Complaint alleges that Defendants made false and/or misleading statements, as well as failed to disclose material adverse facts about the Company’s business, operations, prospects, and risk controls on behalf of all persons or entities that purchased or otherwise acquired Credit Suisse ADRs during the Class Period.

 Credit Suisse is a Swiss multinational financial services holding company with its headquarters in Zurich, Switzerland and its United States operations in New York.
 In the wake of the Great Recession of 2008, Credit Suisse was one of the last major European banks to maintain a full-scale investment banking division as a key part of its business strategy, and beginning in 2009, the Bank’s CEO led an effort to expand its investments in volatile fixed-income markets.